Axway/docker-st/README.md

    3.5 Optional - prepare STGlobalConfig.properties file.
 (Section Global configuration using STGlobalConfig.properties file) if used should be supplied in the Kubernetes secret in step 1.8 - add at the end of the command - `--from-file=./STGlobalConfig.properties`
    3.6 Optional - prepare STStartScriptsConfig file.
 (Section JVM Parameters for ST services using STStartScriptsConfig) if used should be supplied in the Kubernetes secret in step 1.8 - add at the end of the command `--from-file=./STStartScriptsConfig`
    3.7 Prepare ST feature and core licenses as per your database.
    3.8 Create Kubernetes secret with the needed files (do not include STGlobalConfig.properties and STStartScriptsConfig if not used) - st-server-secret - `kubectl create secret generic st-server-secret --from-file=./taeh --from-file=./db.conf --from-file=./st.license --from-file=filedrive.license` (command should be executed where the files are located eg. runtime/secrets).
+If performance tunning is applied, the above mentioned files should be also added to the command (`--from-file=./database_configuration_components.xml --from-file=./hibernate-cache-config.xml --from-file=./scheduler.properties --from-file=./coherence-cache-config-tm.xml`)
    3.9 Fill the needed data in st-server-kubernetes.yml and st-edge-kubernetes.yml. (remove environement variables for STStartScriptsConfig and STGlobalConfig.properties if not used)
    3.10 Deploy the ST server - `kubectl create -f st-server-kubernetes.yml` (from the folder where st-server-kubernetes.yml file is located)
    3.11 Verify container is started - `kubectl get pods -n <st-namespace>`